• SPECIAL DISCOUNT

 Nesting Behavior and Insulation Destruction

 Animals like rodents, raccoons, and squirrels often seek refuge in attics, drawn by these spaces’ warmth and protection.
-Unfortunately, they do more than just take shelter—they destroy insulation to create nests.
+Unfortunately, they do more than just take shelter; they destroy insulation to create nests.
+Fiberglass and cellulose become loose fill in dens while foam can be gouged and tunneled.
 By tearing apart insulation materials, these animals compromise the structure and effectiveness of the insulation.
-The gaps created by this destruction reduce the insulation’s ability to regulate temperature, making your heating and cooling systems work harder and increasing energy costs.

 When animals burrow into insulation, they also create uneven surfaces.
 Flattened or trampled insulation loses its “R-value,” a measure of its thermal resistance.
 This degradation directly impacts your home’s energy efficiency, increasing utility bills.
+A few inches of lost loft can slash performance across wide areas.
 The continuous nesting exacerbates the problem, potentially leading to extensive insulation damage that requires costly repairs.

 Contamination and Health Hazards

 Wildlife waste also attracts secondary pests, such as insects, which can further degrade the insulation and spread diseases.
 The moisture from urine and droppings creates an ideal breeding ground for mold and bacteria, worsening air quality and increasing the risk of respiratory problems for the home’s occupants.
-Homeowners should be vigilant about checking for signs of wildlife contamination and take immediate action if evidence of feces or urine is discovered.
+Musty odors traveling through ceiling penetrations often indicate saturated batts above.
+Homeowners should be vigilant about checking for signs of wildlife contamination and get pest cleanup and remediation services if evidence of feces or urine is discovered.

 Physical Damage from Wildlife Activity

 Wildlife activity is not limited to nesting and contamination; animals are also notorious for causing physical damage to attic insulation.
 Rodents, in particular, are instinctive to chew, and often gnaw on insulation materials.
+They also tunnel through batts creating channels that collapse over time.
 This chewing behavior can lead to holes in the insulation, creating air leaks that diminish its effectiveness in regulating home temperatures.

 This damage is not only a matter of energy efficiency; it can also compromise the structural integrity of the attic and the home’s structural integrity.
 Persistent wildlife activity may lead to extensive wear and tear, necessitating significant repairs and insulation replacement.
-Regular inspections by professionals can help identify and address these issues before they lead to more severe consequences.
+Documenting locations with photos helps coordinate electricians, HVAC techs, and insulation crews in one visit.

 Consequences of Pest and Wildlife Damaged Insulation